BlueSkyDefender/Depth3D/README.md

 MD5: BACD195C225BB91E23029B70FAD24633<br />

 No support for Laptops with Hybrid systems.
 Though there are workarounds as users noted.
-This App Lets you play your Games or watch Movies on your VR HMD of choice.
-So it has more uses than intended.

 ### Game Compatibility
 **Game Compatibility Information**